 If you’re eligible, you’ll have to submit Form I-131, supporting documents, and your filing fee to USCIS as part of the application process.

 Your filing fee will depend on your immigration status.
-You can find your filing fee on U.S. Citizenship and Immigration Services’ (USCIS) website.
-You can make the payment with a check or money order, or a credit card.
+You can find your filing fee on U.S. Citizenship and Immigration Services (USCIS) website.
+You can make the payment with a check, money order, or credit card.
 You may qualify for a fee waiver if your financial situation makes paying the fee difficult.
 If you are eligible, check out USCIS’s instructions to request a fee waiver.